Mr Martin O. Pollard

-Martin's work is focused on the creation of tools and pipelines for the processing of human data at the Sanger Institute and elsewhere.
-His PhD research project is centred on exploring genomic variation within Africa with a special interest in the HLA.
+Martin focuses on exploring the future technology, tools and pipelines for the processing of human data at the Sanger Institute and beyond.
+His PhD research project is centred on techniques for exploring and interpretting complex genomic variation.

-I am currently engaged in developing computational techniques for characterising the uman Leukocyte Antigen (HLA) in African populations with the aim of developing a scalable technique for thousands of samples.
-This complements my work in Human Genetics Informatics, where I contribute to the Samtools software suite and direct secondary analysis pipelines for the Human Genetics Faculty.
+I am currently engaged in developing computational techniques for characterising the Human Leukocyte Antigen (HLA) in African populations with the aim of developing a scalable technique for thousands of samples.
+I also contribute to the Samtools software suite and various other genomics tools.

 The HLA region is scientifically important because of the role the genes in this area of the genome play in immune response.
 Association studies have linked the HLA to sizeable effects on the development and progression of many communicable and non-communicable diseases.
 Our research to develop HLA population reference materials for African populations will increase our power to detect and finemap novel HLA variation benefiting not only our own studies but also those of other researchers.